Engaged and Prosperous Communities

 ![]() |

-The culture and diversity of local communities, including the preservation of heritage and the promotion of local traditions and practices |
+Enabling culture and diversity of local communities through preservation of heritage and promotion of local traditions and practices |

 Economic Development |